brunobord/the-black-hack/english/the-black-hack.md

 Conjurers and Clerics have the ability to cast spells that are chosen from their appropriate class list (on the following pages).

-They can cast any spell they know by reading from their spellbook or can memorise a number of spells equal to their Level and cast those without it.
+They can cast any spell they know by reading from their spellbook or can memorise a number of spells equal to their **Level** and cast those without it.

 They have a number of 'spell slots' they can cast each day - as shown in the two tables opposite.
 These represent a magic user's 'energy' and the taxing nature of casting spells over a long period.
 When they run out of spell slots, they cannot cast any more spells.

-Once a spell is cast the Cleric/Conjurer must test their WIS/INT - adding the spell's level to the roll.
+Once a spell is cast the Cleric/Conjurer must test their **WIS/INT** - adding the spell's level to the roll.
 If they fail then they reduce the number of 'spell slots' corresponding to the spell level just cast by 1.
 When a memorised spell is cast it is not forgotten.

-After roughly 8 hours rest, the number of 'spell slots' a character has refreshes to its maximum.
+After roughly ***8 hours rest***, the number of 'spell slots' a character has refreshes to its maximum.

-If a spell from a traditional OSR or original era game calls for a creature to make a save, the character must test their INT or WIS - to see if the magic cast was powerful enough to overcome their defences (remember the Powerful Opponents rule).
+If a spell from a traditional OSR or original era game calls for a creature to make a save, the character must test their **INT** or **WIS** - to see if the magic cast was powerful enough to overcome their defences (remember the **Powerful Opponents** rule).

-## DAILY CLERIC SPELLS

-- spell slot level - character level
+## Daily cleric spells

+Note: columns are *spell slot levels*, lines are *character levels*.

 |    | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 |:---|:--|:--|:--|:--|:--|:--|:--|